 The 50-per-day ceiling is per platform and per account, so the honest way past it is to apply across more than one platform and to spread applications across the day instead of bursting.

-- Use both Naukri and LinkedIn.
+Use both Naukri and LinkedIn.
 Naukri’s 50 and LinkedIn’s Easy Apply together already roughly doubles your reach.
 See the Naukri vs LinkedIn breakdown for which roles each one wins.
+You can widen further with company ATS platforms like Greenhouse, Lever, and Workday, where many product and startup roles are posted only on the company’s own career page.

 This is the part manual applying makes painful: spreading 100+ applications across a day, at human pace, on two platforms, while filling every form, is not something you can do by hand without losing the day to it.